Vaidh10/OpenACC-Practicecodes/README.md

 The Makefile supports different types of compilers.
 Enter the directory containing the program's name to compile it. such as cd Jacobi then use the nvc/gcc compiler to compile the parallel code.

-To compile with Nvidia compiler
+1.To compile with Nvidia compiler
 > make acc CC=nvc

 To compile with GCC compiler